-During the 2021 compliance year, LSEs are to make RA showings demonstrating compliance with the Local RA obligations as adjusted by the Local RA True-up methodology adopted in D.10-12-038 and modified by D.14-06-050.
+During the 2023 compliance year, LSEs in SDG&E's distribution service area are to make RA showings demonstrating compliance with the Local RA obligations as adjusted by the Local RA True-up methodology adopted in D.10-12-038 and modified by D.14-06-050.
 A Local RA column appears in the Physical Resource tab and the Demand Response tab to allow LSEs to demonstrate monthly Local RA compliance on the same template as System RA compliance.